-A perfect destination for a stroll from Aviemore, the woodland of this reserve brings together the gentle motion of silver birch trees with the constant activity of countless insects in summer.
+A perfect destination for a stroll from Aviemore, the woodland of this reserve, managed by NatureScot, brings together the gentle motion of silver birch trees with the constant activity of countless insects in summer.
 The crags loom above the woodland like sleeping grey giants and provide a home for peregrine falcons.
 The Youth Hostel at the Reserve entrance hosts a visitor hub with information boards and a webcam streaming video footage from a peregrine falcon nest situated high up on the crags at the Reserve.

 Car parking is available at the Youth Hostel situated at the Reserve entrance

 A panel by the Reserve entrance gives details of colour-coded and way-marked trails.